 Drawing the curtains

-Mobile payments in Ghana and Africa a whole is a booming business, and helps grow other businesses.
+Mobile payments in Ghana and Africa a whole is a booming business and helps grow other businesses.
 There is less hassle in financial transactions ever before.
 And top of it all it is a secure avenue to conduct your financial transactions.
-Since, it is a great technology, it has given life to startup fintechs like Mazzuma, Expreesspay, KudiGO, etc.
+Since it is a great technology, it has given life to Fintech startups like Mazzuma, Expreesspay, KudiGO, etc.

-This article was culled from IT News Africa, click here to read original article.
+This article was culled from IT News Africa, click here to read the original article.